boxwise/boxtribute/docs/adr/adr_monorepo.md

 *Con:*
 Technically, there are problems that come with a Mono-repo set up: slow code search, time for testing, chaotic repo,...
-However, we argue that all the problems really surface when
+However, according to our sources these problems really surface when
-- the codebase becomes so large a virtual filing system, such as VFS for Git from Microsoft.
+- the codebase becomes so large a virtual filing system is needed, such as VFS for Git from Microsoft.
 - we have hundreds of developers on our team.

 ## Consequences